 The premium, which is simply the price difference between an American Gold Eagle coin and the $20 Saint Gaudens, is very narrow.
 The Saint Gaudens “Double Eagle,” of course, is considered by many the most magnificent and sought-after U.S. coin of the 20th century.
-The coin, which is highly prized by collectors and has intrinsic “rarity” value.
+The value of the St. Gaudens gold coin is in its intrinsic rarity, and it is highly prized by investors.
 That means it tends to appreciate faster than the price of gold itself.

 Here’s what you need to look at now to understand current market dynamics.